heimrichhannot/contao-migration-bundle/README.md

 Option              | Description
 --------------------|-----
--i, --id[=ID]       |Provide the id of a single module that should be migrated.
+-i, --id[=ID]       | Provide the id of a single module that should be migrated.
 -t, --types[=TYPES] | What module types should be migrated? [default: ["newsreader","newsreader_plus"]] (multiple values allowed)
---dry-run           | Performs a run without writing to datebase and copy templates.
+--dry-run           | Performs a run without writing to database and copy templates.